Nachtfeuer/concept-queen/README.md

 I have been a bit displeased with this language.
-The dump of what is called a table structure seems not provided by simply calling print like you can do in Python (as example).
-Also it seems that this languages constantly changes its interfaces.
+The dump of what is called a table structure seems not provided by simply calling print like you can do in Python (as an example).
+Also it seems that this language constantly changes its interfaces.
 Copying a table can be done in one release with `table.unpack` while not in another.
 In one release you can do `table.nget` while you have to do in another `#table` to get the number